grekichi/grekichi/README.md

 - 👋 Hi, I’m @grekichi
-- 👀 I’m interested in this site.
+- 👀 I’m interested in ROS and DeepLearning.
-- 🌱 I’m currently learning Python, but just started.
-So still beginner.
+- 🌱 I’m currently learning Python and C++.
+Still beginner.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...